MarketingPipeline/JSON-Tag/README.md

-Easily render data from JSON locally or from a API / URL (no JavaScript experience needed) on your website inside of a json tag.
+Easily render data from JSON locally or from a API / URL (no JavaScript experience needed) & **LOTS** more on your website inside of a json tag.